undingen/addr_perf/README.md

 # Performance difference of virtual memory addresses
 # TLDR:
 For optimal perf make sure (JIT) compiled code gets placed close to code of other  (e.g. C compiled) functions it calls.
-Where close on amd64 likely means less than 2/4GB difference in addresses.
+Where close on amd64 likely means less than 2/4GB difference in addresses (on ARM more likely close to 128MB).
 It seems usage of relative or absolute call instructions can also make some difference on some cpu designs.

 # Longer text: